Philip W. Brickner National Leadership Award

 Only Individual Members of the National HCH Council or employees of Organizational Members are eligible both to be nominated and to submit nominations.
-Please contact Michael Durham to make certain of your membership status.
+Please contact Andrea Crowe to make certain of your membership status.

 Eligibility is not necessarily restricted to health center executives, and may include clinicians, consumers, program directors, or others.
 The significance and impact of nominees’ work supersede their discipline.

 The Advancement Committee, a standing committee of the National HCH Council, will serve as the nominating committee and will prepare a slate of candidates for consideration by the Board of Directors.
-A single awardee will be chosen by the Board at its April 2017 meeting.
+A single awardee will be chosen by the Board.